 👪 Serving size

 This ginger beef stir fry recipe serves 8, if you serve it with rice.
-You can half, double, or triple the recipe by clicking on the serving size (it's in blue) on the recipe card and selecting the number of servings you'd like.
+You can half, double, or triple the recipe by clicking on the serving size on the recipe card and selecting the number of servings you'd like.
 The ingredient amounts will automatically adjust.

 🌡️Storage